lem-project/lem-project.github.io/content/zh-TW/development/hack_on.md

 To build a binary, see the following section.

 ## Building lem
+From the root directory of the Lem project, using Make.

+- With ncurses:

 ```
-    ./bootstrap
-    ./configure
+ make build-ncurses
 ```

-and optionally
+- With sld2:

 ```
-    make install
+ make build-sdl2
 ```

-This creates a binary in the `bin/` directory.
+This creates a binary on the root of the lem project called "lem".